 “What’s your story, baby?” – Nicky Wire.

-This website was born in the midst of a year of personal problems and depression.
+This website was born in the midst of a year of personal problems and severe depression.
 It is really my gift to the Polish people to try and help promote your country in a good way.
 I love Poland so much and I hope you see that through my writing, my photos and my stories.
 I am a writer.
 I am a tourist.
 I am a storyteller.
 I am a Northern Irishman.

 “I’m an alien.
 I’m a legal alien.
 I’m an Ulsterman in Warszawa.” – Not Sting.